FarronF/limerick-council-meetings/meetings/2015/12/21-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 16th November 2015.md

 resolve this issue which had already been discussed in detail at the operational briefings and

-asked that these proposals be discussed with local residents.--- 9
+asked that these proposals be discussed with local residents.
+---
+9

 **REPLY**: